-Last night in the NHL: Red-hot Devils stay perfect, notes, highlights, oddities
+Wednesday night in the NHL: Red-hot Devils stay perfect, notes, highlights, oddities

 Jagr makes his Calgary Flames debut

 Jaromir Jagr returned to a sheet of NHL ice for the first time in six months as he debuted for his ninth NHL squad, the Calgary Flames.
-The 45-year-old winger nearly scored on his first shift of the game but was ultimately held pointless in his 13:38 of ice time.
+The 45-year-old winger nearly scored on his first shift but was ultimately held pointless in his 13:38 of ice time.
 After the game, he admitted to feeling rusty and a little on the elderly side, but also said that was expected and he hopes to get his legs back soon.

-Calgary was still able to get the win on Wednesday, beating the Los Angeles Kings in overtime with some pretty nifty puck movement.
-It appears that someone forgot to replace Jonathan Quick 's batteries on the game-winning goal.
+Calgary was still able to get the win Wednesday, beating the Los Angeles Kings in overtime with some pretty nifty puck movement.
+It appears that someone forgot to replace Jonathan Quick 's batteries on the winning goal.

 Kings still hate Tkachuk

-Matthew Tkachuk didn't make any friends during his rookie season last year, especially in Los Angeles.
-Tkachuk ticked off opponents with a variety of antics throughout his inaugural campaign, but none more egregious than his brutal elbow to the face of Kings' defenseman Drew Doughty.
+Matthew Tkachuk didn't make any friends during his rookie season, especially in Los Angeles.
+Tkachuk ticked off opponents with a variety of antics throughout his inaugural campaign, but none more egregious than his brutal elbow to the face of Kings defenseman Drew Doughty.

-With the Flames in Los Angeles for the first time this season on Wednesday, Tkachuk managed to get under the Kings' skin yet again.
-Not only did he have two goals in the win, but he also was front and center in some extracurriculars late in the game.
+With the Flames in Los Angeles for the first time this season Wednesday, Tkachuk managed to get under the Kings' skin yet again.
+Not only did he have two goals in the win, but he also was front and center in some extra-curriculars late in the game.

-After that scene, Tkachuk and Doughty were both sent to their respective penalty boxes, where they continued what might be the fiercest personal rivalry in the NHL right now.
+After that scene, Tkachuk and Doughty were sent to their respective penalty boxes, where they continued what might be the fiercest personal rivalry in the NHL right now.
 If we can make assumptions based on gestures, it looks like Doughty was calling the kid spoon-fed, which is a pretty amusing jab at the son of a former NHLer.

-It's worth keeping an eye on these two teams whenever they meet for the rest of the year.
+It's worth keeping an eye on these two teams whenever they meet for the rest of the season.
 They've been known to bring a circus with them.

 -